flutter/website/inspector.md

 ![IntelliJ Flutter Inspector Window](/images/intellij/visual-debugging.png)

-To startclick "Select widget" on the Flutter Inspector toolbar and then click on the device to select a widget.
+To start click "Select widget" on the Flutter Inspector toolbar and then click on the device to select a widget.
 The selected widget will then be highlighted on the device and in the widget tree.
 ![Select Demo](/images/intellij/inspector_select_example.gif)